objectbox/objectbox-dart/README.md

 ## Why use ObjectBox

-ObjectBox Flutter database is a great option for storing Dart objects locally in your cross-platform apps.
-It uses minimal CPU, memory and battery / power, which makes it a sustainable choice for mobile and IoT devices.
-Made for efficient data access, it is 10x faster than any alternative across all CRUD operations.
-See the [performance benchmarks](#flutter-database-performance-benchmarks) below.
+ObjectBox Flutter database is an excellent choice for storing Dart objects in cross-platform applications.
+Designed for high performance, the ObjectBox Flutter database is excellent for mobile and IoT devices.
+ObjectBox consumes minimal CPU, memory, and battery, ensuring that your software is not only efficient but also sustainable.
+By storing data locally on the device, ObjectBox allows you to cut cloud expenditures and create an app that does not require a connection.
+Get started with our intuitive native Dart API in minutes, without the hassle of SQL.
-No need to learn SQL, as our NoSQL database uses a pure Dart API that is easy to work with and can be integrated in minutes.
-Plus: We built a data synchronization solution that allows you to choose which objects to sync when and keep data easily and efficiently in sync across devices.
+Plus: We built a data synchronization solution that allows you to keep data in sync across devices and servers, both online and offline.

 ### Features